tomato-300yen/slides/lab/pba/pba-11.md

 paginate: true
 -->

-# What you will learn in this section
+# What you will learn

 1. Internals of `libdft`
    a. data structure of `libdft`